billybil/strp_hw/README.md

 npm start
 ```

-3. In a different terminal tab, navigate to into the `frontend_client` directory and start the frontend client:
+3. In a different terminal tab, navigate to into the `./frontend_client` directory and start the frontend client:
 ```
 npm start
 ```